merlos/panatrans-api/README.md

   stop_id: INT           # id of the trip to link the stop.
 }
 ```
-Th response is the same as GET /stop_sequences/:id
+If the request is successful, it returns the stop sequence detail of the new created resource (i.e: `GET /stop_sequence/:id`).

 #### PUT /stops_sequences/:id
-Updates a stop sequence.
+Updates a stops sequence.

 PUT structure, all the values are optional